barnalismollich/coyotiv-barnali-smollich/README.md

 Goals

-Store the most important documents centrally (upload, download, delete, version control?)2.
+Store the most important documents centrally (upload, download, delete, version control?)

 Non-Goals

 Information/ diary only for family not for the public so shall not be found in search engines